 Princess Margaret’s younger sister Princess Patricia finally got her happy ending on February 27, 1919.
 Despite her many courtships with royals from all over Europe, she eventually chose to marry a commoner: the naval commander Alexander Ramsay.
 The wedding took place at Westminster Abbey, at Patricia’s request; it was the first royal wedding held there in nearly 600 years!
 After it, Patricia made the decision to relinquish her royal titles, officially going by “Lady Patricia Ramsay” rather than “Princess of Great Britain and Ireland” or “Royal Highness.”
 However, she didn’t distance herself completely from the royal family; she and her husband continued to attend royal events.
 Here are some amazing perks you never knew the royal family had.

 Princess Mary and Viscount Lascelles

 Princess Mary, the great-granddaughter of Queen Victoria and daughter of Prince George (then King George V), married Viscount Henry Lascelles at Westminster Abbey on February 28, 1922.
 Lascelles, the sixth Earl of Harewood, was 15 years older than his bride.
 The rumors were that her parents were happier about the union than she was, but the pair appeared to be happy once they were married.
 Princess Mary’s and Viscount Lascelles’ wedding was the first royal wedding attended by the future Queen Mother, Queen Elizabeth, mother of the current matriarch of the monarchy.
 Lady Elizabeth served as a bridesmaid.
-These are the royal wedding rules that the entire royal family must follow.

 Prince Albert and Lady Elizabeth Bowes-Lyon